Southern brown kiwi: Reproduction

 The southern brown kiwi, like all kiwi, has two functioning ovaries, however only the left oviduct functions, allowing eggs from both ovaries to pass through.
 It is a monogamous species and once paired up, they will defend their territories with warning calls.
 The size of their territory is between 4.9 and 43 ha.
 Nests are made in burrows, or sheltered beneath thick vegetation.
-The female lays 1–2 eggs, typically just 1, which the male incubates for 90 days.
+The female lays 1–3 eggs, typically just one, which is incubated for 75–90 days.
+These eggs are large, representing 14–20% of the female's body mass, weighing 430 g and measuring 11.5–13.7 cm in length and 7–8.3 cm in width.
 After a few days the chick will exit the nest and feed on its own, although it may stay around parents for a year.
 When not incubating eggs, they roost alone in sheltered places at ground level.